Hmmka/api-test/README.md

 http://localhost/install.php
 delete install.php from the project.
 ```
 The product table and some values would be created in the mysql database.
+(There is mysql dump db.sql if needed.)

 ## How to use
 There are three parameters and five methods available in the API.